Yamini2001/HackerRank-Solutions/README.md

 44. [CountVowelsinRange.java](CountVowelsinRange.java) Solutions to find the counts vowels in range.
 45. [MultiplyStrings.java](MultiplyStrings.java) Solutions to find the multiply strings.
 46. [UniquePaths.java](UniquePaths.java) Solutions to find the unique paths.
+47. [ShiftingLetters.java](ShiftingLetters.java) Solutions to find the shifting letters.